jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-39.md

 ---
-title: "The Second Law of Motion"
+title: "The Second and Third Laws of Motion"
 heading: Articles 39-40
 weight: 42
 description: "The Second law of nature: Every motion be straight of itself, and that ideas which move in a circular manner should always tend to recede from the center of the circle which they describe"